WICG/file-handling/explainer.md

   sequence<FileSystemFileHandle>? files;
 }

-interface LaunchEvent : Event {
+interface LoadEvent : Event {
   // An instance of the LaunchParams object above, detailing how the launch happened. attribute LaunchParams launchParams;
 }